 OEMs and their suppliers enter into long-term and highly symbiotic relationships.
 Tier 1 suppliers contract directly with the relevant OEM.
 Tier 2 suppliers' contractual relationships lie with the Tier 1 suppliers.
-In some cases, there will be additional links in the chain (for example, Tier 3 suppliers contracting with the Tier 2 suppliers and so on).
-The relationships are complex and interdependent on account of the high level of investment needed in new car models.
+In some cases, there will be additional links in the chain (for example, Tier 3 suppliers contracting with the Tier 2 suppliers, and so on).
+These relationships are complex and interdependent on account of the high level of investment needed in new car models.
 Additionally, car models may be in production for a decade or more.
 Every model invariably requires bespoke tooling even though some aspects (for example, vehicle platforms) may be common among a number of models.

-The need for collaboration between OEMs and their suppliers will become all the greater over the next few years, as the market adapts to continuing evolution in powertrain developments stemming from 'Dieselgate', which saw a number of vehicle manufacturers artificially reduce harmful emissions from their cars during tests, and its fallout.
-Particular examples are the development of new lean-burn engines, and hybrid or electric power plants.
-The result is that OEMs and their suppliers will often work together on the development of new models and their respective key components.
+OEMs and their suppliers usually work together on the development of new models and their respective key components.
 Tooling and car parts are very often difficult to transfer between particular models and the supplier market.
-The result is that if a supplier encounters financial difficulty, it may take an OEM months (and occasionally a year or more) to 're-tool' and 're-source' from one supplier to another.
+The result is that, if a supplier encounters financial difficulty, it may take an OEM months (and occasionally a year or more) to re-tool and re-source from one supplier to another.

 Production interruptions or delays may cause an OEM (and other supply chain members) daily and weekly losses wholly out of proportion to the financial worth or turnover of an individual distressed supplier.
 Those losses can quickly and easily run into significant sums of money.
 For that reason, major OEMs manage supply relationships closely.
 Where possible, they will dual-source (and on occasion even multi-source) components.
 In all cases, OEMs are likely to monitor the creditworthiness and ongoing financial viability of suppliers.
+OEMs'

-OEMs' terms and conditions almost invariably also lay down approval procedures where suppliers change hands or, on a worst-case basis, encounter financial difficulties.
-Where problems arise, OEMs will therefore often be willing to provide ongoing finance to suppliers, negotiating priority arrangements with their bankers or other creditors.
+terms and conditions almost invariably lay down approval procedures where suppliers change hands or, on a worst-case basis, encounter financial difficulties.
+Where problems arise, OEMs are therefore often willing to provide ongoing finance to suppliers, negotiating priority arrangements with their bankers or other creditors.
 Such negotiations are likely to be combined with rights of access and inspection.
-In our experience, OEMs will also seek to secure access to intellectual property rights and the ability to remove tooling and finished parts, where a supplier gets into difficulty.
+In our experience, OEMs tend to seek to secure access to intellectual property rights and the ability to remove tooling and finished parts, where a supplier gets into financial difficulty.